 *If you don’t have a printer, you could just use a ruler and look for measurements in pattern and instructions!

-* I consider ripping the fabric (as shown in my pictures) and pre-fringing 2-3 threads to prevent further fringing the fastest solution.
-If you prefer to work more neat, you can of course cut your fabrics and overlock the edges!
+* Personally, I think ripping the fabric (as shown in my pictures) and pre-fringing 2-3 threads to prevent further fringing is the fastest solution.
+If you prefer to work more neat, you can cut your fabrics and / or overlock all edges!

 Chapter (2) Marking, Stiching and Ironing on the wrong side

 (2a) Layer your fabrics with the wrong side out.
-Put the paper pattern on top and use chalk or crayon in a contrasting colour to mark the opening for the wire at the top and both sides of the opening for the filter at the bottom.
+Place the paper pattern on top and use chalk or crayon in a contrast colour to mark the opening for the wire at the top and both sides of the opening for the filter at the bottom.

-In case you’re afraid to mess up your seam, you can now pin or clip your fabrics to each other, but they’re square and cotton doesn’t slide too much… if you’re a little careful and hold them when sewing, it should work just fine without!
+In case you’re afraid to mess up your seam, you can now pin or clip your fabrics to each other, but they’re square and probably won’t slide too much… if you’re a little careful and hold them when sewing, it should work fine without!

 (2b) Start stitching at the top, right after the mark for the wire opening.
 Your seam allowance is 1 cm / 0,4″ from the cutting edge, which is most likely indicated on your machine.
 Stitch all the way down to the edge of the fabric.
 Now, turn your piece 180° around.
 Start stitching the bottom seam right from the edge, then interrupt the seam when you meet the first marking, pull the fabric away from you and stitch on after the second marking, up to the edge.